Tall Ships Victoria Inc was established in 2006 to promote, coordinate, support and facilitate the activities of tall ships within Victoria.

 In January 2006 the restored 1874-built barque James Craig returned to Port Phillip and Melbourne, Australia, after an absence of 85 years.
-Salvaged and restored by the Sydney Heritage Fleet, James Craig is the only 19th C restored square-rigger sailing in the Southern Hemisphere and the only one in the world sailing regularly in full commercial survey.
+Salvaged and restored by the Sydney Heritage Fleet, James Craig is the only 19th Century restored square-rigger sailing in the Southern Hemisphere and the only one in the world sailing regularly in full commercial survey.

 James Craig caught the imagination of those Victorians who saw her in 2006 and of the more than 2,000 people who sailed aboard her on the waters of Port Phillip.